quixio/quix-streams/docs/write.md

 | Aborted       | The stream was aborted by your code for your own reasons            |
 | Terminated    | The stream was terminated unexpectedly while data was being written |

-## Writing Parameter Data
+## Writing Time-series data

 You can now start writing data to your stream.
-[ParameterData](#parameter-data-format) is the formal class in the SDK which represents a time-series data packet in memory.
+[ParameterData](#parameter-data-format) is the formal class in the SDK which represents a <b>time-series data</b> packet in memory.
 [ParameterData](#parameter-data-format) is meant to be used for time-series data coming from sources that generate data at a regular time basis and with a fixed number of Parameters.

 !!! tip